google/differential-privacy/examples/pipelinedp4j/README.md

 1. Familiarize yourself with the
     [official example](https://cloud.google.com/dataflow/docs/quickstarts/create-pipeline-java).

-1. Prepare the input file:

-    *   Create an `inputs` directory in your Cloud Storage bucket.
-    *   Upload `netflix_data.csv` to this directory.

 1. Upload the `examples/pipelinedp4j` folder to your project using Cloud Shell (click ":" -> "Upload").
-You can upload it fully but you only need `pom.xml` file and `src` folder.

-1. Navigate to the uploaded directory in Cloud Shell:
+1. Navigate to the uploaded directory in Cloud Shell and build the example:

     ```shell
-    cd pipelinedp4j
+    cd pipelinedp4j && mvn clean install
     ```

-1. Modify the mvn command from the official example:
+1. Go to `beam` folder and then run the modified mvn command from the official
+    example:

     *   Add `inputFilePath` and `outputFilePath` arguments.
     *   Remove the `output` argument.